Meenakshy-G/FILE_COPY/README.md

 ## **FILE_COPY**

 Project to create the copy of a given input file.
 The copy of the file is created within the same folder, renamed into 'file'_copy.'extension'.
+Input can be any file or path.

 **Features**